1994 Houston Astros season

 The Astros finished the season with 66–49 record—just 1/2 game behind the first-place Cincinnati Reds—for their closest to first place since 1986.
 Houston also trailed Atlanta by 2 1/2 games for second place in MLB's first-ever Wild Card race.
 However, on August 12, all regular season games were suspended as a response to the players' strike, and the season was ultimately cancelled, removing nearly all of the final two months.
 The 1994 playoffs were cancelled as well, and the start of the 1995 season was delayed.

-In spite of the shortened season, Bagwell set the major league record for fewest plate appearances to reach both 100 runs scored and 100 runs batted in (RBI), ranked second in the NL in batting (.368), third in home runs (39) and led the major leagues with 116 RBI.
-Thus, he became the third player to be unanimously selected for the NL Most Valuable Player (MVP) Award, the first Astro to win an MVP.
-Bagwell and Biggio also won the Gold Glove and Silver Slugger Awards for their respective positions.
+Prior to the strike, Bagwell set the major league record for fewest plate appearances to reach both 100 runs scored and 100 runs batted in (RBI)—leading the league in both categories (104 runs, 116 RBI).
+Bagwell also hit for the highest slugging percentage in the NL since 1925 (.750), ranked second in the NL in batting (.368), and third in home runs (39).
+Following the season, Bagwell became the fourth player to be unanimously selected for the NL Most Valuable Player (MVP) Award, and the first Astro to win an MVP.
+Bagwell and Biggio also became the first Astros to win both the Gold Glove and Silver Slugger Awards for their respective positions in the same season.